 Every property is different and they all have risks that are unique to their condition, location, and age.
 For example, a high rise multifamily property with incredible views could face a significant drop in demand if the construction of a newer, taller building obstructs those views.
 To stimulate demand, the owner may have to reduce rents, which is a net negative for the asset.

-Property specific risk is managed by careful and thorough due diligence, not just on the property itself but on plans for the surrounding area, neighborhood, and market that may potentially affect value and/or demand.
+An investor can manage property-specific risk through careful and thorough due diligence, not just on the property itself but on plans for the surrounding area, neighborhood, and market that may potentially affect value and/or demand.

 Real estate is a physical asset, which means its condition degrades over time.
 This risk is particularly relevant in high growth, high demand markets where there is always going to be a newer, more technologically advanced building that rents for similar prices.
 If a property is or becomes physically obsolete, costly renovations could be required to maintain occupancy and retain property value.

-Managing the risk of physical obsolescence requires careful thought about a property’s condition relative to the market.
+Managing the risk of the physical obsolescence of a piece of real estate requires careful thought about a property’s condition relative to the market.
 If it lags the market, renovation and/or replacement cost must be calculated to determine if it’s economically feasible to update the property to market standards.

 Financial structure risk is the risk that an individual’s position in the “Capital Stack” could wipe out their investment.
 For example, senior debt holders are always in first position to receive a property’s income and profits whereas equity holders are last to be paid so their position is considered to be riskier.